charleswongzx/Traffic-Sign-Classifier/Project 2 Write-up.md

 [//]: # (Image References)

 [image1]: ./images/hist_orig.png "Visualisation"
-[image2]: ./images/hist_new.png "New Visualisation"
+[image2]: ./images/hist_new "New Visualisation"
-[image3]: ./images/processed_images.png "Processed Images"
+[image3]: ./images/processed_images.jpg "Processed Images"
-[image4]: ./images/test_web.png "Web Test"
+[image4]: ./images/test_web.png "Test Web"
-[image5]: ./images/results_web1.png "Web Results 1"
-[image6]: ./images/results_web2.png "Web Results 2"
-[image7]: ./images/results_web3.png "Web Results 3"
-[image8]: ./images/results_web4.png "Web Results 4"
-[image9]: ./images/results_web5.png "Web Results 5"
-[image10]: ./images/results_web6.png "Web Results 6"
+[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image8]: ./examples/placeholder.png "Traffic Sign 5"

 Here's a link to my [Github repo](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

 ### Data Set Summary & Exploration
 Stats are as follows:
-*Number of training examples = 34799
+Number of training examples = 34799
-*Number of vaidation examples = 4410
+Number of vaidation examples = 4410
-*Number of testing examples = 12630
+Number of testing examples = 12630
-*Image data shape = (32, 32, 3)
+Image data shape = (32, 32, 3)
-*Number of classes = 43
+Number of classes = 43

 ####  Exploratory Visualization of the Dataset

 The German Traffic Signs dataset is visualised in the below histogram.
-It is split into 43 categories, with the number of images in each category on the y-axis.
+It is split into 43 categories of signs, with the number of images in each category on the y-axis.
 Note the extremely unequal distribution of the dataset.
 This can and will introduce bias into the training model, and will be addressed below.
 Also, a low of ~200 examples for some classes is simply too low, and will need to be augmented.

 ![alt text][image1]